nstonic/percents/README.md

 >>> 380
 ```

-The type of data returned always matches the type of the original number
+The type of data returned always matches the type of the original one

 ```python
 result = 1000.0 + Percent(38)